-Figure 9-1 A typical example of port loopback detection
+Figure 9-3-1 A typical example of port loopback detection

-As shown in the above configuration, the switch will detect the existence of loopbacks in the network topology.
-After enabling the function of loopback detection on the port connecting the switch with the outside network, the switch will notify the connected network about the existence of a loopback, and control the port on the switch to guarantee the normal operation of the whole network.
+As shown in the above configuration, the Chassis Switch will detect the existence of loopbacks in the network topology.
+After enabling the function of loopback detection on the port connecting the Chassis Switch with the outside network, the Chassis Switch will notify the connected network about the existence of a loopback, and control the port on the switch to guarantee the normal operation of the whole network.